thocunningham/thocunningham/README.md

 Hi, I'm Thomas 👋

 - I am a student based in Europe. 🇪🇺
-- I'm currently working on a lightweight database for easy data storage.
+- I'm currently working on a lightweight relational database for easy data storage.

 ## My skills